 Because NYCEDC’s projects are generally funded with public funding sources, working with NYCEDC on many of our projects requires the completion and submission of certain forms and documents.

 Generally, most of the forms required are the same as those required for City projects.
 Below are some of the common forms, along with brief descriptions.
 Because these forms are promulgated by City agencies, any questions pertaining to them should be directed to the issuing agency.

 This is just a general overview of some of the forms which vendors must generally fill out when doing business with NYCEDC.
 The solicitation documents for each particular project contain more information regarding which forms are necessary.

-VENDEX stands for the Vendor Information Exchange System, a database of information of vendors who do business with the City.
+The Procurement and Sourcing Solutions Portal (PASSPort) is a database of information of vendors who do business with the City of New York.
 This database is maintained by the Mayor’s Office of Contract Services.
-Most of the information that is placed on the database comes from the VENDEX forms which vendors must fill out for certain types of contracts or when certain thresholds are reached.
+Most of the information in the database comes from the questionnaires that are electronically entered into PASSPort by the vendors for certain types of contracts or when certain thresholds are reached.
 This is one of the tools that City agencies use in order to determine a vendor’s responsibility.

 Most contracts and other agreements and legal documents require the individual or entity contracting with NYCEDC to obtain and maintain insurance coverage.
 We’ve included a sample ACCORD certificate, which is a common form used in the industry to show a snapshot of the insurance that a particular vendor has.
 You may also be required to submit actual policies or endorsements.